Love God. Love people. Nothing else matters.

 Education and Training

 The Mission Year curriculum brings together a diverse collection of books and articles that our Team Members read and discuss on a weekly basis throughout the year.
 The goal of our curriculum is to expose our Team Members to a variety of perspectives on a variety of subjects, ranging from interpersonal relationships to social justice to spiritual growth.
 Mission Year staff also organize practical trainings biweekly throughout the year.
 Guest speakers, taped messages, and documentaries focus on topics, such as working with the elderly, homelessness and housing, immigration, and boundaries with children, to name a few.
 Of course, the year begins with an intensive nationwide orientation followed by another week of local orientation.
-These sessions cover topics like living in multicultural environments, safety, and using public transportation.
+These sessions cover topics like Christian missions, living in multicultural environments, safety, and using public transportation.
 We work diligently to make sure you are prepared and equipped to serve well in the city.

 Every year, we plan visit weekends in our neighborhoods.
 We’d love to have you come join us and see for yourself what your Mission Year could look like.
 Our dates don’t work for you?
 We’ll gladly arrange a visit for you anytime!
 Please click here for more information.

 You know who you are.
 This one page has told you everything you need to know about Mission Year and you already feel drawn to this experience.
 Don’t let a moment pass.
+Apply for Mission Year today!
 Start your application!